zyzshishui/miles/docs/en/examples/qwen3-4B.md

 ### BF16 Training with FP8 Inference

-slime also supports BF16 training with FP8 inference.
+miles also supports BF16 training with FP8 inference.
 For the Qwen3-4B model, you just need to download the following model:

 ```bash
 huggingface-cli download Qwen/Qwen3-4B-FP8 --local-dir /root/Qwen3-4B-FP8